Sustainable Agriculture Institute

 - SECTION 3: INTERNATIONAL ENGAGEMENT STRATEGY

 The reality of the global and more competitive environment in which Educational Institutions are operating has led to the need to identify the specific international character of the institution in alignment with its strategic focus.
 Embedding the international agenda within the Institutional organization and operations necessitates making decisions and choices that will define the international character of the Institute and its success in achieving its objectives.
-The strategy is focused on the broad institutional issues rather than operational planning level.
+The strategy is focused on broad institutional issues rather than operational planning level.

 In order to reach a higher and more effective level of internationalization, the Global Strategic Plan defines the following principles for selecting partnerships and identifying new initiatives: